 Social media platforms have taken over users' lives in a huge way in the last decade, serving as an entry point for connection, content engagements and social interaction for many people.

 For instance, teenagers now spend at least nine hours per day on social media platforms, especially (60 percent of the time) through mobile phones.
 That's more time than they actually spend socializing!

 Most social media platforms are free and the saying goes that "If the product is free then chances are high that YOU are the product."
 Historically, no company has exploited customer data and information like today.
 This includes insights into users' behaviors, preferences, habits, connections, location, and content.
 Log into any social media site and you'll be met with "targeted" advertising and marketing campaigns, urging you to consume, consume, consume.
 Is it any wonder that we're beginning to see a big backlash?

 Targeting a user's desires isn't necessarily a bad thing in terms of helping in business networking, news reporting, collaboration, and exchange of ideas, but there are big disadvantages to it too.

 Primary among these is that most social media channels today are centralized, with a platform owner whose primary motivation is making stockholders happy, rather than doing what's good for society.
 A user's content can be exploited.
 There are privacy and data security concerns too.
 Users have little say as to what their content is used for.
 For instance, Facebook has been accused of eavesdropping on users through smartphone microphones.

 Although most centralized social media platforms such as iMessage, WhatsApp, and others claim to have end-to-end encryption, the problem lies with the meta-data that gets exchanged along with the messages.
 This leaves digital breadcrumbs that third parties can pick up.

 Blockchain-based social media offer more than just privacy and security: a cryptocurrency you can use to buy content and pay for other services.
 Modern cryptocurrencies also merge the benefits of communication and socialization with peer-to-peer commerce and marketing.

-Blockchain helps you gain better control of your own content.
+The Blockchain can help you gain better control of your own content.